 Rushing to an attorney

-When you have decided your marriage is over, it's common to feel the pressure to find a San Diego family law attorney immediately.
+When you have decided your marriage is over, it's common to feel the pressure to find an attorney immediately.
 Since this person is going to represent your legal and financial interests, it's essential to look around and make sure you find the right person.
 Ask friends, ask family and do your research for the best attorney for your situation.
 Many lawyers have free or less expensive initial consultations, which gives you the chance to talk to two, three or however many people it takes before making a decision.

 Quickly deciding mediation or litigation